UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_05.md

 Notes:

 Here you see how our notebook looks like when converted to HTML.
 This is the format used to show content on the web.
+Converting a notebook to HTML is convenient when you want to share it with someone who does not have JupyterLab installed themselves.
+You can simply send the exported HTML file in a email (or similar) to your colleague and they can download it and open it in any modern browser such as Firefox or Chrome.
+We will see later in this slide show how you can hide code cells in your exported notebook.

 ---